Agentic AI for Computer Systems Design

 Recommended:

-Important: This course assumes you already understand how computer architectures work.
-We focus on understanding how AI agents design them, not on learning architecture fundamentals.
-Students without strong architecture background will struggle with the material.
+Important: This course assumes you already understand how computer systems work at some level of the stack.
+We focus on understanding how AI systems design them, not on learning systems fundamentals.
+Students should have strong background in at least one area: software systems, computer architecture, or chip design.

 This seminar is designed for PhD students and advanced Master’s students conducting research in computer architecture, systems, or related areas.